manasi582/biotech_lead_engine/README.md

-# Biotech Lead Qualification Engine 🧬
+# Biotech Lead Qualification Engine

-A smart lead generation and scoring tool designed for Business Development teams selling **3D In-Vitro Therapy Models**.
+A smart lead generation and scoring tool designed for Business Development teams selling 3D In-Vitro Therapy Models.

-This application simulates an AI agent that crawls finding key buyer personas (e.g., Directors of Toxicology), enriches their profiles with high-value signals (Fundraising, Recent Publications), and ranks them by their **Propensity to Buy**.
+This application simulates an AI agent that crawls finding key buyer personas (e.g., Directors of Toxicology), enriches their profiles with high-value signals (Fundraising, Recent Publications), and ranks them by their Propensity to Buy.

-## 🚀 Key Features
+## Key Features

 *   **Smart Scoring Engine**: Ranks leads from 0-100 based on weighted signals:
     *   **Role Fit (+30)**: Prioritizes decision-makers (Directors, VPs).